Positive Quote for Today

 With permission, I have extracted this picture-quote from Heart Light.
 All rights reserved worldwide.

 As the story goes, there once lived in a certain village a farmer who was also a shepherd.
 He was out in the field grazing his sheep one evening when he heard the sound of an animal coming from the end of the field.
-At first, he thought the sound was that of a kitten.
+At first, he thought it was a kitten.
 But on nearing the animal, he found out it was a lion cub.

-When the sun began to set without the cub's parents returning, he decided to take the cub with him to the farmhouse in order to protect it from the vagaries of the jungle.
-He kept it together with his sheep.
+When the sun began to set without parents of the cub returning, he took it to the farmhouse and kept it together with his sheep so as to protect it from the vagaries of the jungle.
 And for the next six months, he hand-fed it with milk.

 After the cub grew into an energetic ball of shiny muscle, the farmer began taking it out to the field with the sheep.
 Not surprisingly, the cub came to behave and bleat like a sheep, even when it developed the body of a lion.
 It became a sheep by association.

-After the sheep and the lion were safely huddled together in the farmhouse, the farmer, who was watching the incident from the safety of a leafless tree, saw the beast holding a lamb in its blood-drenched jaws.
+The farmer, who was watching the incident from the safety of a leafless tree, saw the beast holding a lamb in its blood-drenched jaws after the others had fled.
 That made him know danger had returned to his part of the village.

 Several weeks went by without any further such incidents.
 But at one time when the lion went to the river to drink water, it had a panic attack when it saw something in the water that resembled the beast that had preyed on a lamb.

 Alarmed like an antelope that had spotted an approaching predator, the lion bolted to the farmhouse.
 It then wondered why the sheep hadn't also scampered for safety.
-Didn't they see the beast?
+Hadn't they seen the beast?

 A few days later while the sheep and the lion were lapping water in the river, the lion again saw the beast in the water and began to tremble with fear.
-Then out of the forest, there emerged the same beast that had preyed on a lamb.
-It roared deafeningly.
+Then out of the jungle, there emerged the same beast that had preyed on a lamb.
+It roared menacingly again.

 However, as if to encourage the lion to be bold, the beast continued roaring.
 The lion attempted to imitate the beast yet all that came out of its mouth was the sound of a sheep.
-But on further attempts, it started to sound like a lion.
+On further attempts though, it started to sound like a lion.

 No sooner had it began to sound like a lion than it felt new stirrings in its body.
 It felt strong, confident and courageous.
-Sure that the timid lion had acquired the boldness of a lion, the beast turned on its paws and loped back to the forest.
+Convinced that the timid lion had acquired the boldness of a lion, the beast turned on its paws and loped back to the jungle.

-The lion looked back and surveyed the village it had grown up in.
-And then it resolved to follow the beast into the jungle, for it knew its time had come to be all that it was intended to be - a lion king!
+The lion turned its head and surveyed the village it had grown up in.
+Then it looked at the jungle where the beast had gone and decided to follow it, for it knew its time had come to be all that it was intended to be - a lion king!
 End of story.

 Well, I haven't retold the story as eloquently as Myles Munroe did in his book, The Spirit of Leadership.
-All the same, I believe my version of the story still aptly captures the kind of person I have been and what I am aspiring to be.
+All the same, my version of the story aptly captures the kind of person I have been and what I am aspiring to be.

-My beloved reader, I exhort you to also acquire the spirit of a lion.
+My beloved reader, I urge you to also be bold.
 The world out there is a jungle.
-There is a lot of bullying and intimidation.
+There is a lot of bullying and exploitation.
 And for us to excel in it, we need to have the boldness of a lion.
-Why, then, should we cower from becoming the lions God intended us to be?
+So strive to roar as only you can.

 ---------------------------------------------------------------------